 Collaborating with the Latte Lounge Samantha joined Kate Taylor, Francine Kaye and Donna Freed at Radio Gorgeous to record a podcast about midlife, sex and relationships in March 2019.

-She recently joined a panel of expert speakers including Liz Earle MBE, Dr Louise Newson, leading menopause GP, Diane Danzebrink, Menpoause counsellor and campaigner, founder of Menopause Support and #MakeMenopauseMatter campaign, Jane Lewis, author of Me& My Menopausal Vagina and founder of the Vaginal Atrophy facebook group, Athena Lamnisos, CEO of Eve Appeal and Katie Taylor, founder of Latte Lounge for a charity Spa day to celebrate the 3rd birthday of the Latte Lounge in aid of the Eve Appeal in July 2019.
+She joined a panel of expert speakers including Liz Earle MBE, Dr Louise Newson, leading menopause GP, Diane Danzebrink, Menopause counsellor and campaigner, founder of Menopause Support and #MakeMenopauseMatter campaign, Jane Lewis, author of Me And My Menopausal Vagina and founder of the Vaginal Atrophy Facebook group, Athena Lamnisos, CEO of Eve Appeal and Katie Taylor, founder of Latte Lounge for a charity Spa day to celebrate the 3rd birthday of the Latte Lounge in aid of the Eve Appeal in July 2019.

-Samantha and Milly, her 19 year old daughter who is a sex education activist were invited to talk to Phil Williams about sex education in schools and from parents on BBC 5 Live as part of the BBC Sex TakeOver Day on 20th November 2018.
+Samantha and Milly, her daughter (who was 19 years old at the time) who is a sex education activist were invited to talk to Phil Williams about sex education in schools and from parents on BBC 5 Live as part of the BBC Sex Takeover Day on 20th November 2018.

 She joined Nan Akua, Diane Danzebrink, Dr Nighat Arif and Jane Lewis to speak on BBC 3 Counties Radio about Relationships, Sex and the Menopause in May 2019.

-The theme for World Menopause Day on the 18th October is testosterone and Samantha joined Katie Taylor, founder of the Latte Lounge and Diane Danzebrink, founder of Menopause Support 7.30pm on Monday 14th October for a FaceBook Live event talking about testosterone, low libido, sex and the menopause.
-If you’d like to watch join the Latte Lounge on Facebook
+Samantha joined Katie Taylor, founder of the Latte Lounge and Diane Danzebrink, founder of Menopause Support for a Facebook Live event talking about testosterone, low libido, sex and the menopause.
+If you’d like to watch, join the Latte Lounge on Facebook

-She recently filmed two vlogs with Diane Danzebrink about vagina health and menopause and enjoyign sexual intiamcy and pleasure during and beyond menopause.
+She filmed two vlogs with Diane Danzebrink about vagina health and menopause and enjoying sexual intimacy and pleasure during and beyond menopause.

-Samantha joined a discussion on BBC Woman’s Hour on Friday 30th November 2019 with presenter Jane Garvey, Cate McKenzie, psychosexual therapist and Janet Barter, Vice President at the Faculty of Sexual and Reproductive Healthcare to talk about sex in your forties.
+Samantha joined a discussion on BBC Woman’s Hour in November 2019 with presenter Jane Garvey, Cate McKenzie, psychosexual therapist and Janet Barter, Vice President at the Faculty of Sexual and Reproductive Healthcare to talk about sex in your forties.